Finding a Quality Roofing Contractor

-What makes it last so much longer than the three-tab?
+What makes it last so much longer than the three-tab roofing?

 The three-tab actually has three tabs on it, each tab measuring a foot, so shingles are usually about three feet long.
 But the three tabs can catch in the wind.
 The dimensional or the architectural shingle are made out of one solid sheet.
 They put a second layer on part of it to give it that wood shake look.
 That ends up being a heavier shingle so the wind can’t get underneath it as easily.

-What about the process of hiring a roofer?
-How can homeowners find a contractor that they can trust?
+How can homeowners find a roofing contractor that they can trust?

 Well, especially after a storm, that’s when storm chasers come in sometimes—they’ll go out and get local phone numbers and business contacts.
 So after a storm hits, you’re almost better off just waiting a little while until all the craziness goes away.
 The storm chasers usually leave after about six months and everything settles down.
 Generally, as long as the storm damage isn’t too bad, you have about six months to a year before you’re going to have a problem anyway.